-All classes are taught by Pacific Northwest Ballet School’s renowned faculty of educators with live musical accompaniment.
+DanceChance classes are taught by Pacific Northwest Ballet’s School’s renowned faculty of educators and accompanied by professional dance musicians.

 DanceChance and Academic Education